KamaliSepanta84/Restaurant-Management-Software/README.md

 ## About the Project
 This is a personal project I developed to help restaurants manage orders and receipts more effectively.
 The software features a simple yet powerful interface to make order taking and receipt generation quicker and more accurate.
 ## Key Features
-• Order Management: Input and manage customer orders easily through the GUI.
+• Order Management: Input and manage customer orders easily through the GUI. <br>
 • Menu Management: Organize and update menu items efficiently.
 • Receipt Generation: Automatically generate detailed receipts for each order.
 • Database Integration: A structured SQLite database stores all menu items, orders, and receipts for quick retrieval.